Contact Us

 To be considered for this program, you will be asked to do the following:

 • Show a willingness and ability to devote the time to both the training process to become a member and then ongoing time for training and SAR calls once you are a member.
 SAR missions often require interrupting what you are doing (work, family, etc) and responding to unscheduled events at odd times including work hours, nights, weekends, and holidays.
-With RMRG’s 70+ members responding to 200 SAR calls a year, membership is a significant time commitment that should not be underestimated.
+With RMRG’s 70+ members responding to 150 SAR calls a year, membership is a significant time commitment that should not be underestimated.

-• Commit to several required events (details below)
+• Commit to several required events:

-• Attend all 4 days of the PTP Weekends in April 2023
+• Attend all 4 days of the PTP Weekends (October 25-26, November 8-9, 2025)

 How to apply